 As the organizers of the event, Laetitia Bochud, Head of Marketing & Communication at Virtual Switzerland Virtual Switzerland and the Voisins team were the first to take the stage opening up the evening by briefly explaining what they are all about before welcoming the VR pioneers to immerse the public into their whimsical worlds of Virtual Reality.

 The ultimate introductory session to the VR mayhem began with Scanways who shared the magic of their 3D scanning, BIM and VR technology which captures the interior and exterior spaces in architecture.
 One of their VR videos was a 3D capture of the 105 Voisins space, both on the interior and the exterior, it was a big hit with the public at the demonstration.

-Up next was Imverse, with Benoit Perrin, Marketing and Communication Executive and Joaquim Bratschi, Junior Software Developer presenting their voxel capture technology for VR creators.
-They explained their high tech for interactive movie experience which is created with Imverse rendering and simulation and Imverse LiveMaker software (Imverse’s first software built on the core engine) transforming a single 360-degree 2D photo from any commercial camera into a volumetric and photorealistic room-scale 3D environment.
+Up next was Imverse, with Benoit Perrin, Marketing and Communication Executive and Joaquim Bratschi, Junior Software Developer presenting their voxel technology for VR creators (based on reality capture).
+They explained their high tech for interactive movie experience which is created with Imverse engine for rendering and simulation and Imverse LiveMaker software (Imverse’s first software built on the core engine) transforming a single 360-degree 2D photo from any commercial camera into a volumetric and photorealistic room-scale 3D environment.
 Their demonstrative project achievements harnessing further the voxel capabilities of the engine include Elastic Time – a Mixed Reality interactive documentary about space-time narrated by astronomer Tony Stark at Harvard-Smithsonian Center for Astrophysics, with controllers you bend space and time in the observatory room as a real-time hologram and To the Light (shown at World VR Forum’s Annual Summit last year), where the viewer is immersed into the room at Le Regent Congress Center where the headset is put on and discovers his way to the top of Crans-Montana when going to the light.